KAMALESH-BHANU/CODTECH-TASK1/README.md

 The tool evaluates the password and calculates a strength score based on predefined criteria.

+Technology Used:

+The primary programming language used in the project is Java

 Feedback:

 The tool provides feedback on the password's strength, helping users understand how secure their password is and suggesting improvements if necessary.